Kuingsmile/vs-PicList/README.md

 ### Encode URL

 Whether to encode URL when insert text.
+Default is `false`.

+### Enable upload on drop

+Whether to enable upload on drop.Default is `true`.

 ## Contributors